20 Best Fruits For Muscle Gain (Ultimate Guide)

 Blackberries for muscle gain

-Blackberries are very high in antioxidants and vitamin C. There are two important components to reduce inflammation in the body, leading to improved muscle recovery.
-They are also very high in fiber which is a good option for those in a cutting phase to increase satiety.
+Blackberries are very high in antioxidants and vitamin C. There are two essential components to reduce inflammation in the body, leading to improved muscle recovery.

 • When to eat: post-workout